couchbaselabs/couch-formation/README.md

 # couch-formation
 Toolset for running and managing Couchbase clusters.
 Supports AWS, GCP, Azure, and VMware vSphere.
 Runs on any POSIX style client such as macOS and Linux.

+## Version 3.0
+> Version 3.0 Beta 1 will be released soon.
+Feel free to [try it out](https://github.com/couchbaselabs/couch-formation/tree/Version_3.0).<br>
+> ```git clone -b Version_3.0 https://github.com/couchbaselabs/couch-formation```
 ## Disclaimer

 > This package is **NOT SUPPORTED BY COUCHBASE**.
 The toolset is under active development, therefore features and functionality can change.